OfficeDev/office-scripts-docs/docs/develop/best-practices.md

 }
 ```

-You can also use the TypeScript `?` operator to check if the object exists before calling a method.
+The TypeScript `?` operator checks if the object exists before calling a method.
 This can make your code more streamlined if you don't need to do anything special when the object doesn't exist.

 ```TypeScript
 // The ? ensures that the delete() API is only called if the object exists. workbook.getWorksheet('Index')?.delete();
 ```

-## Check everything at the beginning of the script
+## Validate data and workbook state first

 Make sure all your worksheets, tables, shapes, and other objects are present before working on the data.
 Using the previous pattern, check to see if everything is in the workbook and matches your expectations.
 Doing this before any data is written ensures your script doesn't leave the workbook in a partial state.